 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of a wood boring insect infestation to visible timbers in the roof space and there is a risk of further infestation in concealed parts of the building.
-This can be treated by a timber/specialist contractor.
+Notes Elevated moisture readings were recorded to some walls internally and there is a risk of further dampness in concealed parts of the building.
+Prolonged dampness increased the risk of timber defects.
+These areas should be monitored and further advice can be obtained from a specialist contractor.